top of page

 'A wise person should have money in their head, but not in their heart.' - Jonathan Swift (Taormina Giardini, Sicily)

-I am part of a wider problem of people not talking about their money.
-People would rather talk about their sex lives than their money.
-I also know that secrets deny other people the benefit of our experience and leave us 'bearing the agony of an untold story.'
-So to be part of a positive change I will use this blog to talk about, the psychology of, my relationship with money.
+I am part of the problem of people not talking about their money.
+Secrets deny other people the benefit of our experience.
+Leaving us 'bearing the agony of an untold story.'
+So, to be part of a positive change, this blog describes my experience of money.

 My emotions while writing this blog included disgust and excitement.
 At feeling cheapened by a desire for money and at the thought of reducing my desire for money.
 Guilt and shame about having more money than some people.
 Envy at having less money than some others.
-As if changing my desire for money, or the amount of money I have, would simply create a consistently better life for me.
-Emotions that suggest the relationship I have with money is complex and important to me.
-I begin by asking what our desire for more money may tell us about what we actually want.
+As if just changing my desire for money, or the amount of money I have, would create a consistently better life.
+Emotions that suggest the relationship I have with money is complex.
+I begin by asking what a desire for more money may tell us about what we want.

-What do we want, when we want more money?
+What else do we want, when we want more money?

-I have at times seen the amount of money I have as an entitlement.
+I have seen the amount of money I have as an entitlement.
 A difference, a marker and a permission to transgress.
 A reinforcement of a fantasy of superiority.
 A power to make other people do as I want, rather than as they need.
-A temptation to enter into a 'grubby business.'
-I suggest the more money we have the greater the temptation.
-Plainly put,
+A temptation to enter into a grubby business.
+The more money we have the greater that temptation.
+Plainly put :

 'Money is like manure.
 You have to spread it about or it smells.' - John Paul Getty

-I also know when we obtain more money other people have relatively less money.
-A disparity that may disconnect us from other people.
-An outcome shown to have significant negative health consequences ( for example see Perry, 2020.)
-These temptations and documented harms suggest that having more money could become a zero sum game where both parties lose.
+I also know, when we obtain more money, other people have relatively less.
+A disparity that may disconnect us from other people and have significant negative health consequences (Perry, 2020.)
+These temptations, and harms, suggest that having more money could lead to us losing.

 'And what are we doing with our money?
 We make no use of half of our income.
 My own money buys me nothing but an uneasy conscience (Eliot, 1993.)'

-In all these ways, money often costs too much (Ralph Waldo Emerson.)
+In all these ways money costs too much.
 So if having more money, might be too expensive.
-What about having less money in order to fulfil our desires?
+What about having less money in order to fulfill our desires?

 What do we want when we want to less money?

 Money can be experienced as a responsibility.
 A burden to act in ways that reflect our relative wealth.
 Money may provide us with additional choices.
 Too many choices can be stressful.
-Money can also encourage an avoidance of necessary but difficult choices in life.
-For all these reasons, we may fantasise about a 'simpler' life with less money.
-Glamorise poverty as a purer, or nobler, way to be.
-However, actually having less money than those around us may leave us in relative poverty.
-An outcome also known to be detrimental to health ( see Katikireddi, & Dundas, 2017.)
+Money may also encourage an avoidance of necessary but difficult choices in life.
+For all these reasons, we may fantasise about a simpler life with less money.
+Glamorise poverty as a purer/nobler way to be.
+However, actually having less money than those around us is relative poverty.
+An outcome known to be detrimental to health (Katikireddi, & Dundas, 2017.)

 Alternatively, we may be attracted to the identity of a benefactor; giving alms to the poor.
 A role only available if we actually have more money than we need.
-Moreover, as George Eliot (1993) suggested 'one must [actually] be poor, to know the luxury of giving.'
-These ideas, and evidence, suggest that having less money may feel attractive but sometimes is contrary to what we want to achieve.
-What then might be the additional possibilities to having more, or less, money to get what we want?
+Moreover, as George Eliot suggested, 'one must [actually] be poor, to know the luxury of giving.'
+This evidence suggests that having less money may be contrary to what we want to achieve.
+Perhaps having money as our only source of wealth means we are already poor.
+What then might be the additional possibilities (to having more, or less money) to get what we want?

 Diversifying how we get what we want

-How could we have the same amount, or less money, while having more of the things we want?
-Well, money is a promise for future action.
-Bank notes are often titled 'I promise to pay the bearer.'
-In psychological terms, a transitional object (or teddy bear) reassures us about the future, giving us the confidence to explore.
-However, money is not the only way we can obtain promises for future action.
+Money is a promise of future action.
+For example bank notes are titled 'I promise to pay the bearer.'
+In psychological terms, money is a transitional object.
+Something that reassures us about the future.
+Giving us the confidence to explore.
+However, money is not the only way we can obtain promises of future action.

 Promises of future action can also be obtained through secure attachments to other people, interpersonal consistency, a shared sense of fairness and loyalty.
 Additional means of managing our anxiety about a largely uncertain future.
 In these ways, we could become richer, and healthier, without having a different amount of money.

 Money is also a source of power but it is not the only source of power.
-I would suggest that our emotions, identity, behaviour and expectations also exercise power over ourselves and other people.
-Altering our relationships, with these parts of ourselves, could be another way of diluting our dependence on money to obtain and exercise power.
+Our emotions, identity, behaviour and expectations exercise power over ourselves and other people.
+Altering our relationships, with these parts of ourselves, could be another way of diluting our dependence on money to obtain power.

-So if we agree that, we cannot all have the purchasing power of millionaires, and that being one comes with significant drawbacks.
-How much money is enough, too much, or too little for each of us?
-In the remainder of this blog, I argue that it is our actual needs, rather than our desires, that determines how much money is good enough for any of us.
+So given that we cannot all have the purchasing power of millionaires, and that being one comes with significant drawbacks.
+How much money is enough for each of us?
+I suggest that it is our needs, rather than desires, that determine how much money is enough.

 Identifying what we need rather than what we want